featured-image-how-to-explain-a-concept-clearly-and-concisely

 The Concept Canvas breaks your creative thinking down into a three-step process to help you explain your abstract concepts;

-1. A definition of your idea - describe how it works, the resources required, etc.
+1. A definition of your insight - describe the difficult concept, explain how it works, the resources required, etc.

-2. A viability and honesty sense check in the form of a gateway question (e.g. Would I be genuinely interested in it if it wasn’t my idea?)
+2. A viability and honesty in the form of a gateway question (e.g. Would I be genuinely interested in it if it wasn't my idea?)

-3. A justification of your logic behind your complex concept, and a demonstration of what the ROI would look like.
+3. A justification and explanation of your logic behind your complex concept, and a demonstration and example of what the ROI would look like.

 Here are our tips for the type of details and knowledge you should include in the Canvas categories about your complicated concepts: